-The Planning Board has been in the process of reviewing several amendments to the Land Development Code as part of the 2019 annual review.
-The attached amendments are related to conditional zoning districts, removing the mixed use district option, expanding the mailed notice for rezonings, and correcting the comprehensive plan references.
+The proposed LDC text amendments are related to conditional zoning districts, removing the mixed-use district option, expanding the mailed notice for rezoning's, and correcting the comprehensive plan references.
 In addition, recent changes in the state's model ordinance requires Henderson County to amend its soil erosion and sedimentation control regulations.
 The attached amendments also include the necessary revisions required.

-The Henderson County Planning Board discussed the draft text amendments on December 19, 2019 and voted to send forward a favorable recommendation on the attached draft LDC text amendments (TX-2019-02).
+On December 19, 2019, the Henderson County Planning Board voted to send forward a favorable recommendation on the attached draft LDC text amendments (TX-2019-02).